 - What are suites like on a cruise?
 Staying in a suite is a whole other experience, whether on a cruise or at a resort.

-Suite cabins offer more room and luxurious amenities, like their own restaurant, pool, and butler.
+Suite cabins offer more room and luxurious amenities like a restaurant, pool, and butler.
 Our stay in the Norwegian Haven on the Getaway gave us a fabulous taste of the suite life.

 - All-inclusive resorts will have different types of accommodations as well.
 You can find anything from your standard hotel room to a villa.
-Just like cruise ships, all-inclusive resorts offer different types of rooms that will fit any type of traveler.
+Like cruise ships, all-inclusive resorts offer different rooms that will fit any type of traveler.

 - The rooms at an all-inclusive resort will be bigger than you find on the cruise ship.
 However, you will be on land, and some all-inclusive resorts offer villas or bungalows.

-- It depends on what type of accommodations you are looking for when deciding between a cruise or an all-inclusive resort.
+- It depends on the accommodations you are looking for when deciding between a cruise or an all-inclusive resort.

 Are you packing for a cruise?
 Make sure you don’t forget these cruise essentials!
 This printable cruise packing list will help make sure you have everything you need for your trip.
 Plus, we’ve included some helpful cruise tips and hacks.
 Don’t forget to add it to your vacation packing list.